This guide is designed to get you inviting users to use your Talis Aspire Reading List tenancy.

-- Click on the roles tab, to see the list of the roles and current permissions for each role.
+- Click on the 'Roles' tab, to see the list of the roles, as well as the current permissions for each role.

 It is important that you ensure the email address used for the invite is the email address the user will enter on their profile, this is how the invite is then matched to the user in order for them to accept.
 If your institution uses more than one version of a email address, for instance email@example.com, firstname.lastname@example.org, or even email@example.com, then encourage users to add all versions to their profiles to avoid mismatched invites.

 Thinking invites are too time consuming for the wider rollout?
 Consider a Mini Project: Devolved Constraints and Devolved Entitlements and let the system do the hard work.
 Raise a support ticket for more advice.

 - Role titles can’t be changed from the default titles, though please do raise a ticket with support, so we can discuss options on this.

 - For each list created by a List Creator role, the creator will also inherit permissions of the List Publisher role scoped only to the created list.